SUMMARY

 - It requires a high level of communication and coordination among team members.

-- Continuous changes and iterations to requirements can lead to scope creep, which can result in a project that never reaches completion or is not of good quality.
+- Continuous changes and iterations to requirements can lead to scope creep, resulting in a project that never reaches completion or isn’t of good quality.

 -

 The V-shaped model considers testing during each phase of application development.
-It looks very similar to the waterfall method but includes corresponding testing stages as additional visual elements.
+It resembles the waterfall method but includes corresponding testing stages as additional visual elements.

 Pros: